 Student can choose from different types of student accommodation.
-There is a lot of variety on the market and it can be a bit confusing if you are a first-timer when it comes to student housing options.
+There is a lot of variety on the market and it can be a bit confusing if you are a first-timer when it comes to student housing options in 2020.
 Each one has certain pros and cons but all are equally viable solutions as long as they are accredited by your institution.
 Only this will ensure high standards for the entirety of your stay.

 Private rented houses and rooms

-These are the most common and popular choices among students. they are usually managed by landlords as properties in the private rented sector.
+These are the most common and popular choices among students.
+They are usually managed by landlords as properties in the private rented sector.
 Students usually share houses with a number of housemates (or flatmates), depending on the size of the building.
 They are usually located in neighbourhoods with a high concentration of students but can also be part of more diverse areas.
 The quality can differ vastly and we recommend to rent from landlords accredited by your institution.
 You can find properties that fit high standards in your area with Studentpad.

 University managed houses and rooms

-The are properties held by universities and colleges that can look similar to regular houses/flat but usually have a standardised look and facilities.
+These are properties held by universities and colleges that can look similar to regular houses/flat but usually have a standardised look and facilities.
 Students often apply via their institutions' accommodation offices via waiting list.
 Universities may offer rooms in houses for undergraduate and postgraduate students.